matter-labs/zksync-era/docs/setup-dev.md

 ```

 If you see `x86_64` mentioned in the output, probably you're running (or used to run) your IDE/terminal in Rosetta.
 If
-that's the case, you should probably change the way you run terminal, and/or reinstall your IDE, and then reinstall the
+that's the case, you should probably change the way you run terminal, and/or re-install your IDE, and then re-install the
 Rust toolchain as well.

 ## Postgres

-Install the latest postgres:
+Install the latest Postgres:

 On mac: